naoylcb/SoftDeskApi/README.md

 # SoftDesk API

-The SoftDesk API allows you to programmatically access data stored in SoftDesk database.
+The SoftDesk API allows you to access data stored in SoftDesk database.

 ## Installation and Execution